Jorjhx/DemonTweaks/README.md

 Everything can be customized

 ## Visual tweaks and bugfix
-You can turn off the red skin, 'skales', tail and horns separately
+You can turn off the red skin, 'scales', tail and horns separately

 Double wings bugfix